Mostafa-HEH/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-## Project 0x03.
+# Project 0x03.
 Shell, init files, variables and expansions at Weak #3 Tue, 28 Jun 2022

+## Mandatory Tasks
 - Task 0 script creates an alias.
 - Task 1 script that prints hello user, where user is the current Linux user.
 - Task 2 Add /action to the PATH. /action should be the last directory the shell looks into when looking for a program.